realabdulkhaliq/Prompting-Guide-for-Agentic-AI/ChatGPT-5 Prompts.md

 Prompt: You're a world-class copywriter.
 Rewrite this {landing page/sales pitch/email} to convert better.
 Make it punchy, concise, and persuasive.
 Use proven frameworks like PAS or AIDA.
 Here's the original: { paste it).

-4️⃣ Psychoanalyze yourself like a Nobel xxpsychologist would
+4️⃣ Psychoanalyze yourself like a Nobel xx psychologist would

 Prompt: Act like a Nobel-winning psychologist.
 Analyze my behavior pattern: {describe it}.
 What's likely causing it?
 What mindset shifts, habits, or actions would help me overcome it?"